 - Online stores have lower overheads and typically offer lower prices than physical stores.
 Use the money you save to purchase more herb!

-- United States residents should buy a scale that measures in grams, although any device capable of measuring in both the imperial and metric systems is very useful.
+- US residents should buy a scale that measures in grams, although any device capable of measuring in both the imperial and metric systems is very useful.

 We have regularly found scales available for less than $10, so there is no need to go crazy and purchase a top-of-the-line model that you don’t need.
-If nothing else, a nice scale is a sound investment that takes most of the guessing work out of buying weed and having to convert from oz to g, g to oz, and so on.
-Buying an ounce of weed becomes a breeze – not a dreaded chore.
+If nothing else, a nice scale is a sound investment that takes most of the guessing work out of buying weed – and having to convert from oz to g, g to oz, and so on.
+With a good scale, buying (or selling) an ounce of weed becomes a breeze – not a sketchy chore.

 What Does a Gram of Weed Look Like?

-Then, you have to, of course, consider things like the level of moisture in the bud, and the fact that it is possible for a strain to come in one large nug, or several smaller ones.
-The fact is, the “eye test” is almost certain to be inaccurate, no matter how experienced you are.
+You also have to consider things like the level of moisture in the bud, and the fact that it is possible for a strain to come in one large nug, or several smaller ones.
+The bottom line is, the “eye test” is almost certain to be inaccurate, no matter how experienced you are.

-How to Weigh Weed Without a Scale – and Convert Grams to Oz Effectively
+How to Weigh Weed Without a Scale (And Quickly Convert Grams to Ounces)

-If for some reason you don’t want to spend a small sum of money on something that will help you a LOT, never fear!
-We have uncovered a variety of MacGyver-esque methods to weigh your cannabis without a scale (don’t use kitchen scales though because they are nowhere near accurate enough).
+Below you’ll find a variety of MacGyver-esque methods that will help you weigh cannabis without a scale (don’t use kitchen scales though because they are nowhere near accurate enough).

-While these following techniques are fun to try and can help you out in a pinch, though, it’s worth reiterating that they are no substitute for the best weed scales on the market, which will make an exact science out of your attempt to convert ounces to grams, or when you’re desperately trying to remember (through a stony haze) how many grams are in an ounce.
+However, while the following techniques are fun to try and can help you out in a pinch, it’s worth reiterating that they are no substitute for a good digital scale, which will make an exact science out of your attempt to convert ounces to grams, or when you’re desperately trying to remember how many grams are in an ounce of weed.

-This is a pretty simple technique that only requires a ruler and a 1982 penny.
-Use the ruler as a scale by balancing it on something, and place a penny on one side, and your weed on the other.
-Since the penny weighs exactly 2.5 grams, you’ll know you have that amount when the ruler is perfectly balanced.
+This is a cool technique that requires a ruler and, you guessed it, a copper U.S. penny.
+Use the ruler as a scale by balancing it on something, and place a penny on one side and a nug of flower on the other.
+Since the penny weighs (or should weigh) exactly 2.5 grams, you’ll know you have that amount when the ruler is perfectly balanced.

 The Plastic Hanger Method

-- Use your scissors to cut off the top of the plastic hanger, and then drill a hole in the center of it.
+- Use the scissors to cut off the top of the plastic hanger, then drill a small hole in the center of it

-- Drill a hole on the left and right and use the ruler to ensure they are equal distances from the middle.
+- Drill a hole on the left and right side of the hanger, using your ruler to ensure they are equal distances from the middle

-- Cut two equal length pieces from the string and one on each side of the hanger.
+- Cut two equal length pieces of string, and tie one on each side of the hanger

-- Cut another piece of string and tie it through the center; this string holds a weight.
+- Cut another piece of string, tie it through the center, and add a weight to keep the hanger balanced

-Did you know, for example, that 1/8 of an ounce is exactly 3.5437 grams, but dealers tend to round it down to 3.5 grams?
-Admittedly, that 0.04-gram sliver of weed won’t be missed, but it adds up over time if you’re a heavy user.
-Think of all the thousands of pounds of pot that have been “rounded down” over the years by wry little small-time dealers!
+As we outlined earlier in the article, an 1/8 of an ounce of pot is exactly 3.5437 grams – but dealers tend to round down to 3.5 grams for the sake of simplicity.
+(Admittedly, that 0.04-gram sliver of weed probably won’t be missed, but it certainly adds up over time if you’re a heavy user).

-To help you easily figure out how many grams are in an ounce of weed (or a quarter, eighth, or pound), we have put together this handy weed conversion table just for you.
+To help you easily figure out how many grams are in an ounce of weed (or a quarter or an eighth), we’ve put together this handy weed conversion table: